-My DEAR FELICIA:-Adieu, my dear wife, guished himself in the highest degree. this is the last letter that you will receive from your Victor.
+My DEAR FELICIA:-Adieu, my dear wife, this is the last letter that you will receive from your Victor.
 In one hour I shall be no

 Embrace all my friends for me.
 Never marry again; it is my desire.
 My adieus to my sisters and brothers.
 Again, a last adieu.
 I die like a soldier.